r5r3/s32p-proxy/README.md

 * Cloudflare Pingora
 * AWS SigV4 specification
-* MinIO client and ecosystem
+* MinIO client ecosystem
 * VersityGW

 ---

 ## Project Direction

-`s3-proxy-manager` is intended as a **control plane** and **security boundary**, not a storage backend.

-If you want a POSIX filesystem exposed safely over S3 — while respecting Unix users — this project aims to provide the missing glue.
+`s3-proxy-manager` is the **control plane** (auth/routing/worker lifecycle) for per-user S3 access to a shared filesystem.
+VersityGW remains the storage-facing component and continues to perform the authoritative SigV4 validation.